zeiss-microscopy/OAD/ZEN-API/README.md

 > **IMPORTANT**: The core idea of OAD (internal IronPython Scripting) is to create scripts where ZEN is the **master application**.
 It controls the workflow from within the ZEN Client.

 This is in contrast to using ZEN API, which allows you to control from the "outside".
-There can be situations where both approached will work to fulfill the requirements and there are no strict rules, when to use OAD vs. ZEN API but a few general rules.
+There can be situations where both approaches will work to fulfill the requirements and there are no strict rules, when to use OAD vs. ZEN API but a few general rules.

 - if one really needs to control ZEN from the outside using Python (and other languages): :arrow_right: Use ZEN API
-- no need to to control from an external master application or no need to use external python functions: :arrow_right: Use OAD Scripting
+- no need to control from an external master application or no need to use external python functions: :arrow_right: Use OAD Scripting
 - one really likes using an IDEs like PyCharm, VScode etc. and the need to use normal Python libraries (NumPy etc.) and ZEN API offers the function you need: :arrow_right: Use ZEN API

 Remark: as of right now OAD offers a lot more functionality, which is not directly available via ZEN API (yet).
 For example all the ZEN internal image processing and image analysis function are not integrated into ZEN API